 On registering your team with the EHW you’ll be provided with all of the necessary information.

 Yes, it is.
 An application of a system for demonstration implicitly includes showcase as well.
 This means that applicants who qualify to demonstrate a certain system will usually showcase the system first.
 Additionally, some points in the Design Competition can only be scored by either demonstrating or showcasing a system, thus in order to achieve maximum points both showcasing and demonstrating has to be done.

 All information pertaining to the various categories in the competition, in terms of what each of them entail, how they will be judged (a rubric outlining the criteria) and other information like awards is given in the Rules and Regulations document, which can be found on the website.

 Definitely not, the intent is to be as innovative as possible.
 As long as you meet the safety requirements set by the event this is alright.

-We are currently in the process of planning with a partner about providing access to their vacuum chamber.
+There will be a vacuum tube for tests at the competition and it is already built!
 We hope to offer the possibility to perform vacuum tests but note that these will be static tests (i.e. no pod runs).
-Further updates will be released once this is confirmed
+More on this soon.

 EHW is for Hyperloop teams only.
 Hyperloop tunneling teams have their own competition.
 But of course everybody interested is welcome to attend as a visitor.